 Please remember there are still many opportunities to participate in implementing the FSILG Community Strategic Plan, which has been approved by the all the stakeholders – IFC, Panhel, LGC, AILG, and FSILG Office.
 See the Strategic Planning Committee web page for more details.
 To become involved, please contact any of the people listed on that page.

-Tuesday, November 12, 7-9am – AILG Plenary meeting, at Twenty Chimneys, 3rd floor Student Center.
+Thursday, February 13, 2014 7-9am – AILG Plenary meeting, at Twenty Chimneys, 3rd floor Student Center

 Other events can be found on the AILG calendar.